Student Academic Records

-You must request official transcripts by:
+Students must request official transcripts by:

 Transfer Transcripts and Official Credit Evaluations

-Credits accepted in transfer from institutions operating on a quarter hour system, will have their credits converted into semester hours.
+- Credits accepted in transfer from institutions operating on a quarter hour system, will have their credits converted into semester hours.
 The formula to convert quarter hours to semester hours is: (credit hours x two) / three.
 For example, a three quarter credit hour course will convert to a two semester credit hour course (3 x 2 = 6; 6 / 3 = 2).

 Record of Disability

 Documentation of disability provided to the Disability Services office is maintained in a limited-access file.
 In accordance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act and the Family Educational Rights and Privacy Act, all documentation is confidential.
-Your educational records maintained by Disability Services will be released under the following circumstances:
+A student's educational records maintained by Disability Services will be released under the following circumstances:

 - When other ACC staff or faculty require information from their records for a legitimate educational interest or for the health and safety of the student or others.